bruce2008github/tinyTCPServer/README.md

 *****************************************************************************************************
 Build:

-   1) Make sure you have install the JDK 1.7 and ant
+   1) Make sure you have installed the JDK 1.7 and ant

    2) run ant